U.S. spy agency tapped German chancellery for decades: WikiLeaks

-BERLIN The U.S. National Security Agency tapped phone calls involving German Chancellor Angela Merkel and her closest advisers for years and spied on the staff of her predecessors, according to WikiLeaks.
+BERLIN The U.S. National Security Agency tapped phone calls involving German Chancellor Angela Merkel and her closest advisers for years and spied on the staff of her predecessors, WikiLeaks said on Wednesday.

 A report released by the group suggested NSA spying on Merkel and her staff had gone on far longer and more widely than previously realized.
 WikiLeaks said the NSA targeted for long-term surveillance 125 phone numbers of top German officials.